 By Hull Daily Mail | Posted: 25 Apr 2018

 Round Three’s realisation is a major theme for 2018’s Offshore Wind Connections event, the annual Team Humber Marine Alliance conference that is setting its stall out as a UK leader.

-With the world’s largest farm now in construction, key figures behind it will talk to the wider industry at the business calendar highlight, taking place in less than a fortnight.
+With the world’s largest farm now in construction, key figures behind it will talk to the wider industry at the business calendar highlight, launching today.